divyeshbirawat/Weather-Dashboard/README.md

   git push origin feature/your-feature-name
   ```
 5. Open a pull request.

+## Future Enhancements

+#### Detailed Weather Information
+Add more detailed information such as humidity, visibility, wind speed, and the forecast for the next few hours or days to the weather information that is shown on each card.

+#### Geolocation-Based Weather
+Automatically detect the user’s location and show weather data for their current city on load.
+This would provide a personalized experience and remove the need for manual searching for most users.

+#### Historical Weather Data
+To make the app more useful for study, incorporate historical weather data so users may see previous city weather trends.

+### Favorites and Persistent Data
+Allow users to mark specific cities as "favorites" and save this information so that users can visit their preferred spots during different sessions.

+### Weather Alerts
+Integrate weather alerts for extreme conditions (e.g., storms, high winds) from the OpenWeather API to notify users of significant weather changes that might impact their plans.

+### Interactive Map
+Add a map interface where users can click on a location to view its weather data.
+This could be achieved using APIs like Google Maps or Mapbox for an interactive, visual approach.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.*